Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 </pre>

-In diagram 9 we illustrate the synchronisation model, that
+Diagram 9 illustrates the synchronisation model, that
 is in many ways similar, but simplified, from the synchronisation
 model propose in [[!MPEGCMAF]].
 Different bit-rate tracks
 and or media streams are conveyed in separate fragmented mp4 streams.